 Poison ivy grows as a vine in some areas of the U.S. (East, Midwest, and South), and as a shrub in other areas (Northern, Western, around the Great Lakes).
 Poison ivy plants have three distinctive leaves by which they are most easily identified (see photos below).

-Removal of the Poison Ivy Plant
+Best Ways to Get Rid of the Poison Ivy Plant

 Know where to look for poison ivy in order to remove it from your lawn and garden.
 For help identifying the tell-tale three leafed poison ivy plant, see the information to the left.
 If you’re looking for the poison ivy growing in and around your yard, you’ll often find the plants growing around trees, along the edges of a field, open grass, or a road.
 Poison ivy will grow as a low ground cover, a free-standing “shrub” with one stem, and as a vine wrapping around standing objects (like trees).

 Get rid of poison ivy by removing the root system.
 The most important part of getting rid of poison ivy forever is to thoroughly eradicate the root system of the plant.
 You can use numerous methods to kill the plant and remove the stems and leaves of the poison ivy plant, but you still need to pull out all of the roots to stop the plant from growing back and spreading elsewhere.
 Dig up the ground surrounding the plant and follow the root system to its end.
 Be sure to protect your skin even while handling the roots, and dispose of the poison ivy roots in a sealed bag, as you would the rest of the plant.
+This way some oil isn’t getting on your containers and causing rashes long after you’ve gotten rid of the plants.

 Smother poison ivy to stop it from growing.
 Cut back the above-ground leaves and stems of the poison ivy plant, then cover the area with a smothering agent, such as cardboard, newspaper, tarps, plastic, and mulch.
 Leave the area covered for long enough to kill the plant growth, then remove the remaining parts of the plant (including, especially, the roots).
 Remember that even the poison ivy is dead, it can still contain the toxic urushiol, and you handle all and dispose of all parts of the plant with protective care.
+You can get plastic sheeting from Amazon that can be used for this purpose.

 Herbicides are also an effective way to remove poison ivy.
 As with other weeds, you can use herbicides to kill the above-ground part of the plant, then remove the entire root system once the plant is dead.
 Roundup and Ortho Brush Be Gone products are generally recognized to be effective killers of weeds, like poison ivy.
 Herbicides are highly toxic, so it’s important to take the following precautions when using them to combat poison ivy: cover all of your skin, wear a breathing mask and safety goggles, never spray on a windy day (the chemicals can blow on to people, animals, and other plants), never use around children or animals, take care not to spread to other plants, store herbicides in tightly sealed containers, and always clean yourself, your clothing, and your equipment after use.